fedi-e2ee/public-key-directory-specification/Specification.md

    * **Mallory** wishes to replace one of the honest users' public keys with her own.
    * **Richard** is an instance administrator that wishes to eavesdrop on his users' private communications.
    * **Troy** is an Internet troll that wants to wreak havoc for the lulz.
+   * **Xander** has exploited a vulnerability in a Fediverse instance server and wants to compromise private messages.
    * **Yvonne** has privileged access to a Public Key Directory server.
 3. **Other Participants** do not fall into either of the previous attackers.
    * **Eugene** used to be an honest user, but now seeks to have the system forget he ever existed.
 When Eugene is